This post may contain affiliate links. Please read our disclosure policy.

 If you have any leftover ingredients from this small batch potato salad recipe, check out our Leftover Ingredients Recipe Finder.

-• Potato: You can use either a medium russet potato (7 to 8.5 ounces) or red potatoes for this recipe.
-If using a russet, baking gives the best texture.
-If using red potatoes, boiling is the better option since they hold their shape well and have a naturally creamy texture.
-Extra potatoes?
+• Potato: Use a medium russet potato (7 to 8.5 ounces) or red potatoes.
+Bake russets for the best texture; boil red potatoes since they hold their shape and have a creamy texture.
+Got extras?
 Use them in Twice Baked Potato Casserole, Clam Chowder or Hungarian Goulash.

-• Onion and Celery: Add a crisp texture and flavor.
-These ingredients are also great in Split Pea Soup, Chicken and Dumplings, and Tomato Sauce.
+• Onion and Celery: Add crunch and flavor.
+Also great in Split Pea Soup, Chicken and Dumplings, and Tomato Sauce.

-• Mayonnaise: For a different twist, swap with Greek yogurt or sour cream for a tangier, lighter version.
+• Mayonnaise: Swap with Greek yogurt or sour cream for a lighter, tangier version.

-• Apple Cider Vinegar: White vinegar or red wine vinegar work as substitutes without affecting the salad’s tang.
+• Apple Cider Vinegar: White or red wine vinegar are good substitutes.

-• Seasonings: A mix of dried dill, smoked paprika, salt, and black pepper gives great flavor, but you can experiment with dried basil or other spices.
+• Seasonings: I use dried dill, smoked paprika, salt, and black pepper.
+Feel free to experiment with other spices you like.

 How To Make Potato Salad

-To make this small batch potato salad, start by baking a scrubbed and fork-pierced russet potato at 400°F (200°C) for about 50 minutes, until it’s tender.
-Let it cool, then cut it into bite-sized cubes.
+Bake a scrubbed, fork-pierced russet potato at 400°F (200°C) for about 50 minutes, or until tender.
+Let it cool, then cut into bite-sized cubes.

-In a small bowl, mix the remaining ingredients, then gently toss in the potatoes until everything is well-coated.
-I prefer to refrigerate the salad for at least an hour before serving—it gives the flavors time to meld and makes the salad even better.
+In a small bowl, mix the remaining ingredients.
+Add the potatoes and gently toss to coat.
+I like to chill the salad for at least an hour before serving—it lets the flavors come together and tastes even better.

 Mixing onions, celery, potatoes, mayonnaise, and mustard together in a small bowl.